dlotterman/metal_code_snippets/windows_first_actions/windows_first_actions.md

 # Background

-This document is intended to describe my personal "first actions" when launching an Equinix Metal instance with Wwindows 2019.
+This document is intended to describe my personal "first actions" when launching an Equinix Metal instance with Windows 2019.
 These first actions are what I take for operational sanity and security any time I launch an ad-hoc windows instance inside Equinix Metal.
-These are not intended to be presecriptive or complete compared to other best practices, this is purely supplementary and being shared for ease of communication.
+These are not intended to be prescriptive or complete compared to other best practices, this is purely supplementary and being shared for ease of communication.

 <strong>Please note that this is not intended to be a best practices document.
 There is no support offered around the content of this document.</strong>